Super Mario RPG: Legend of the Seven Stars

 Script Behavior

-Some of the text boxes behave slightly differently between the Japanese and American releases.
+Some of the text boxes behave differently between the Japanese and English versions.
 For example, the lines after Exor crashes into Bowser's Keep and before Mario jumps into the Bowyer battle are automatic in the Japanese version.
-In the American release, they last until the player pushes the A button.
+In the English version, they last until the player pushes the A button.
+Similarly, Mallow's line before getting flooded away and Pa'Mole's line after setting the Bambino Bomb have a scroll break in the English version, so unlike the Japanese version, it is possible for the scene to proceed without all of the text being displayed.

 Virtual Console Changes